Is a Financial Tsunami Building up?

 earnings, it would take about 1000 years to fully recover ones investment

 through Tesla s present earnings.
-Anyone who buys a Tesla stock now is
+Anyone who buys a Tesla stock now is valuing it at

-approx. a million dollars for every car sold
+approx. a million dollars for every car sold.

 Markets are